-Street artist Ernest Pignon-Ernest is to take over the Grand Chapel of the Popes’ Palace from 29 June to 29 February 2020 with his new show, Ecce Homo.
+Street artist Ernest Pignon-Ernest is taking over the Grand Chapel of the Popes’ Palace until 29 February 2020 with his new show, Ecce Homo.

 Pignon-Ernest is considered the initiator of street art, and this exhibition looks back at his life to explain the artistic, intellectual and political paths he has explored for over 60 years.
 Artworks on loan from the Lelong & Co gallery in Paris, private collections, and the Montauban Museum are supplemented with photographs documenting his prolific work on streets all around the world.